joed7/MongoDb/find.md

 { "_id" : 7, "type" : "food", "item" : "ccc", "ratings" : [ 9, 5, 8 ] }

 ```
-becuase, both of these documents have 8 as ratings which satisfies the search criterion.
+becuase, both of these documents have 8 as rating which satisfies the search criterion.

 If we had ran the above query without the `elemMatch` operator `db.inventory.find( { ratings: { $gt: 5, $lt: 9 } } )`, it would have returned the documents where rating array contains elements that in some combination satisfy the query conditions; e.g., one element can satisfy the greater than 5 condition and another element can satisfy the less than 9 condition, or a single element can satisfy both.